Kickle/Docs/Docs/features/hotspot.md

     * DHCP is enabled for port 1 (network 192.168.1.0/24)
     * DHCP is configured to deliver 2 addresses (192.168.10.100 and 192.168.10.101)
     * Default Admin Interface URL on http://WAN-Address:8181
     * Port Forwarding is configured for Mirror Op Ports.
-So Router's WAN Address can be used to connect to Mirror Op.
+So the Router's WAN Address can be used to connect to Mirror Op.
 * Wifi configuration :
     * Default SSID is **Kickle Name-AP**
     * Default Wifi Key is **kickleshare**
     * There is a DHCP server only for Wifi (Network 192.168.14.0/24)
 * Security Aspect :
     * Policy rules are bloking traffic to WAN and Kickle's Network.
-        * An user connected to guest wifi can only access to Mirror Op and HTTP to Kickle
+        * An user connected to guest wifi can only access Mirror Op and HTTP to Kickle
-        * An user connected to guest wifi can only to HTTP and HTTPS to WAN
+        * An user connected to guest wifi can only access HTTP and HTTPS to WAN
     * NAT is configured.
 So all this configuration is hidden behind WAN IP Address
     * Port Forwarding is configured to route HTTP Connexion to Kickle